w3c/wai-statements/index.md

 <strong>Link to evaluation report:</strong> https://www.example-library.org/accessibility/

 Comment: maybe better to include a table here with A and AA SC and pass/fail/n/a.
-But do not know how to make table in Github yet ;-)

-INSERT TABLE HERE (4 columns)
+INSERT TABLE HERE (3 columns)

 <strong>Optional: Feedback:</strong> If you have feedback about the accessibility of the website described in this Accessibility Statement, please use the feedback form on the following page: https://www.example-library.org/accessibility/